aditya739/AI-Powered-Amount-Detection-in-Medical-Documents_backend/README.md

-# AI-Powered Amount Detection in Medical Bills (Node.js)
+# Intelligent Amount Detection in Medical Bills (Node.js)

-A robust Node.js/Express backend service that intelligently extracts, normalizes, and classifies monetary values from medical bills.
-Supports both image processing (via OCR) and direct text input with advanced error correction and context-aware classification.
+A robust Node.js/Express backend service that extracts, normalizes, and classifies monetary values from medical bills using advanced pattern recognition and rule-based processing.
+Supports both image processing (via OCR) and direct text input with systematic error correction and context-aware classification.

 ## Table of Contents